CBDC Self Employment Benefit Program

 Starting an organic vegetable farm

-• The applicant must be unemployed and residing in Atlantic Canada.
+- The applicant must be an unemployed individual residing in Atlantic Canada.

-• The applicant must be receiving or have received Employment Insurance (EI) benefits within a specific timeframe.
+- The applicant must be either currently receiving Employment Insurance (EI) benefits or have recently received EI benefits within a specific timeframe.

-• The applicant must prepare a business plan demonstrating potential for success.
+- The applicant must submit a business plan that demonstrates potential for success and meets provincially established criteria.

 Who is eligible?